Meet The Bonnell Foundation Team

 Patty is currently the Learning Resource Coordinator at Shrine Catholic High School in Royal Oak.
 Her job entails working with the students, faculty, and staff on all of their technology challenges as well as moving the school forward in current and upcoming technology.
 Her education includes a Bachelor of Science degree majoring in Computer Science and a Master’s of Science in Administration degree both from Central Michigan University.
 Patty’s previous work experiences include over 20 years in Information Technology (IT) as a Senior Programmer Analyst at GM/EDS.
 She joins the Bonnell Foundation with the hope that she can add her treasurer, organizational, and multi-tasking abilities to the Bonnell Foundation.
 Patty sees first-hand Laura’s daughter Emily on a daily basis at the high school.
 She spends her free time with David her architect husband of over 31 years and their three sons Christopher age 25 a 4th year medical student at Oakland University William Beaumont School of Medicine, Jonathan age 22 a graduate of Ferris State University majoring in Professional Golf Management and Andrew age 16 a junior at Shrine Catholic High School.

 Scott knows the daily struggles and challenges facing those with cystic fibrosis (CF).
-Scott was born with CF but not diagnosed until 2001 at the age of 34.
+Scott was born with CF but not diagnosed until the age of 37.
 Scott leads an active, healthy life, but knows not all people with CF are as lucky.
 His sister Margie also had CF and died when she was 28 years old.
-Since 2006 Scott has led two fundraising events in his sisters honor, raising more than $500,000.
-From 2007 to 2011, Scott served as President of the Volunteer Leadership Board for the Metro Detroit Chapter of the national Cystic Fibrosis Foundation.
+Scott has over 20 years in fundraising experience battling Cystic Fibrosis.
+In 2000, Scott joined the board at the Cystic Fibrosis Foundation; and from 2006 to 2011, Scott served as President of the Volunteer Leadership Board for the Metro Detroit Chapter.
 Scott helped expand the chapter’s annual budget from $700,000 to more than one million.
-Scott has worked for Ford Motor Company for 22 years, and is a certified Emergency Response Team technician.
-Scott enjoys spending time with wife Heather and their two year old daughter Hope Margaret.
+Scott has worked for Ford Motor Company for 29 years, and is a certified Emergency Response Team technician.
+Scott enjoys spending time with his wife Heather and their daughter Hope Margaret.

 Roberta Jasina, Honorary Chair & Friend of the Foundation